-Having recently begun my professional English studies at the Helsinki Polytechnic Stadia, I decided to write this blog entry in English.
+Having recently begun my professional English studies at the Metropolia University of Applied Sciences (formerly known as Stadia), I decided to write this entry in English.

-The time has come to award the best songs of the past summer – the best according to Kerkko that is.
+The time has come to celebrate the best songs of the past summer – the best according to Kerkko that is.
 All the nominees are songs I’ve been listening to during the summer months.
-All the songs have been either published during the summer or are recently discovered oldies that have been playing on my mp3 or CD-player.
+The songs have been either published during the summer or are recently discovered oldies that have been playing on my MP3 or CD player.
 Also, I’ve been listening to the nominated tracks A LOT just because they’re so great.

-This is the second time I’m hosting the Annual Kerkko’s Summer Song Award Show, and this year choosing the best song(s) has been reeeally hard.
-So many great tracks to pick from, and pretty much all of the nominees deserved to win.
+This is the second time I’m hosting Kerkko’s Summer Song Award show.
+Choosing the best song(s) has been really, really hard this year: so many great tracks to pick from, and pretty much all of the nominees deserved to win.

-Of course, we’ve all seen the Oscars and EMA’s and whatnots so everyone knows there can be only one winner.
-However, there are so many worthy nominees that I decided to create more categories in order to show my respect or maybe gratitude for these songs artists.
-Just so many great moments…
+Of course, we’ve all seen the Oscars and Grammys and EMA’s and whatnots so everyone knows there can be only one winner.
+However, there are so many worthy nominees that I decided to create more categories in order to show my respect (or maybe gratitude) for these songs and artists.
+Just so many great moments.

 Fall Out Boy: Thnks Fr Th Mmrs